shawnps/gengo_api_docs/content/v2/payloads.md

 custom_data
+: _String_ of up to 1K of client-specific data that may have been sent when the job was submitted.

+mt
-: _String_ of up to 1K of client-specific data that may have been sent when the job was submitted. mt This value will be "1" if the text in body_tgt is a machine translation.
-A machine translation is provided as a convenience while a human translation is pending.
-You can choose to use or discard the provided translation.
+: _Boolean_ of whether the content in body_tgt is a machine translation.
+A machine translation is always provided as a convenience while a human translation is pending.

 ##Job Payload - For submissions